VBA Array

 How to Declare an Array in VBA

 As I mentioned above an array is the kind of variable, so you need to declare it using the keywords (Dim, Private, Public, and Static).
-Unlike a normal variable, when you declare an array you need to use a pair of parentheses after the array’s name.

 Let’s say you want to declare an array that we have used in the above example.

-Steps to declare an array.
+Steps to Declare an Array

 • First, use the keyword “Dim”, enter the name of the array, and type parentheses.